 - Will not receive any state pay.

 - Will be given commissary privileges, up to a maximum of $15, one time per month, limited to basic hygiene items, writing supplies, gym shoes and a cup.
 Clothing (adequate for the season), towels, bedding, and soap shall be provided.
 Audio visual equipment will not be allowed.

 - Will be granted access to reading materials and shall have access to materials from the facility Law Library.

 - Any movement shall be escorted.
-All meals will be served in the offender’s cell.
+All meals will be served in the individual in custody’s cell.
 Out of cell movement shall be limited to recreation, showers, legal visits, medical, mental health services and classification interviews.